Jeff Hall – A tragic loss with a positive effect

 Jeff up against Don Revie in the 1956 FA Cup Final

-On the Sunday he went to watch the junior side he helped train play in a five-a-side tournament where they came up against a side coached by Don Revie whom Hall had opposed in the 1956 Cup Final.
-But the following day he felt worse again and was admitted to hospital where he was quickly diagnosed with polio.
+On the Sunday he went to watch the junior side he helped train as they played in a five-a-side tournament where they came up against a side coached by Don Revie whom Hall had opposed in the 1956 Cup Final.
+But the following day he felt worse again and was admitted to hospital where he was quickly diagnosed with polio and placed in an iron lung.

-Over the following 12 days his condition deteriorated rapidly and on 4 April, despite three operations within 24 hours of admission he passed away aged just 29 at 9:20 a.m. on April 4th 1959 at Little Bromwich hospital.
-Hall’s wife of 18 months Dawn who had visited him four times a day since he was admitted and his parents were at his bedside.
+Over the following 12 days his condition deteriorated rapidly and on 4 April, despite three operations within 24 hours of admission he passed away aged just 29 at 9:20 a.m. on April 4th 1959 at Little Bromwich hospital, a mere fortnight after his final match.
+Hall’s wife of 18 months Dawn who had visited him four times a day since he was admitted, and his parents were at his bedside.

 Birmingham who hadn’t played since he was first diagnosed called off their match at Newcastle a day later and players in all football league matches wore black armbands.